 It is unfortunate that I should feel the need to spend any time talking of Ayoob’s character, but unfortunately there are a few Internet ninjas who have taken unfair shots at Ayoob over the years.
 From behind the safety of their keyboards, some people have claimed that Ayoob is a bumbling fool and worse.

 Let me state very clearly: Ayoob is an expert as both an instructor and handler of firearms.
-There are few lawyers who are as knowledgeable in the use of force as he is.
-When Ayoob states something as a fact, you can bank on that information.
+There are few lawyers who are as knowledgeable in the use of force as he is, and most instructors can’t hold a candle to his abilities.
+While there are reasonable arguments that can be made about his shooting style or classroom technique, I don’t know anyone better versed in the lawful use of deadly force.

 Some of the topics covered in The Gun Digest Book of Concealed Carry include, but are not limited to: